jahmaalrussell/JahmaalRussell/README.md

 ## Education:

-Bachelor of Business Administration in CyberSecurity UTSA
+Bachelor of Business Administration in CyberSecurity, University of Texas at San Antonio

 ## 🏅Work Experience:
 ### Intern Projects: